far-oda/LU-Survival-Guide/README.md

 Here’s a list of notable features:

+### Self Check-in
-**Self Check-in**: The professor won’t check you in for class; you will do it yourself through the app.
+The professor won’t check you in for class; you will do it yourself through the app.
 Just go to the calendar section, open the day’s session, and you can check in 5 min before the start of the lecture.
 _Fun tip_: If you’re not feeling like attending, you can check in outside the class, just be close enough to the room.

+### Map
-**Map**: It’s similar to mazemaps but more oriented for the campus.
+It’s similar to mazemaps but more oriented for the campus.
 It displays available PC spaces, laundry space availability, buses, food places, and even booking spaces.

+### FixAFault
-**FixAFault**: If anything is broken in your building, report it with FixAFault, and it will be sorted.
+If anything is broken in your building, report it with FixAFault, and it will be sorted.
 You can access it through iLancaster or through this link: **[Click Here](https://www.lancaster.ac.uk/itpi/fix)**

 And if you want more information on this, follow this link: **[Click Here](https://portal.lancaster.ac.uk/ask/campus/campus-services/maintenance-and-upkeep/report-a-fault-with-on-campus-facilities)**

+### Interactive Transcript
-**Interactive Transcript**: Once your marks are released, you can see them in the interactive transcript section or at this link: **[Click Here](https://mylusi.lancaster.ac.uk/AcademicMarks)**
+Once your marks are released, you can see them in the interactive transcript section or at this link: **[Click Here](https://mylusi.lancaster.ac.uk/AcademicMarks)**

+### Library
-**Library**: This link provides everything you need when it comes to the library, including study space booking, reporting noise, and seeing any fines.
+This link provides everything you need when it comes to the library, including study space booking, reporting noise, and seeing any fines.
 Here’s a list of library and other links:

 *[Database of resources](https://lancaster.libguides.com/az.php)* | *[Resources List](https://portal.lancaster.ac.uk/ask/study/library/resources/resource-lists)* | *[Library Opening Hours](https://portal.lancaster.ac.uk/ask/study/library/visiting)*